Will Smith Player Props: Dodgers vs. Diamondbacks

 - Smith hit .260 with 26 doubles, three triples, 24 home runs and 60 walks.

-- Among the qualifying hitters in baseball last season, his batting average ranked 61st, his on-base percentage ranked 37th, and he was 33rd in the league in slugging.
+- Among qualified batters in MLB last year, he ranked 61st in batting average, 37th in on-base percentage, and 33rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.